jhollway/website/content/home/book.md

   # label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-I am proud to announce that our book will be published in the Structural Analysis in the Social Sciences series at Cambridge University Press early next year.

-In it, David Knoke, Mario Diani, Dimitris Christopoulos and myself synthesize new understandings of multimodal political networks: what they are, how to measure and analyze them, and what they can reveal about political structures and actions.
+In our new book, David Knoke, Mario Diani, Dimitris Christopoulos and myself synthesize new understandings of multimodal political networks: what they are, how to measure and analyze them, and what they can reveal about political structures and actions.